Wismut (company): Johanngeorgenstadt (Object 01)

 Johanngeorgenstadt is situated in the westernmost part of the Ore Mountains directly on the border to the Czech Republic and on the boundary between the Vogtland and Ore Mountains.
 It is famous because in 1789, the chemist M.H.
 Klaproth discovered the element uranium in a sample from the town's Georg Wagsforth silver mine.
 About 160 years later, the town became Wismut's Object 01 and the old town center was completely destroyed because of intense near-surface underground mining for uranium.
 Of the old town center, only the church survived this part of town history while all other houses had to be removed because of severe damage.
 Mining took place from 1946 to 1958 and about 3,500 tonnes of uranium were extracted.
 The deposit extended over the border into Czechoslovakia.
-While the Czechoslovakian uranium company carried out own exploration and mining on its site of the deposit, one vein was mined by Wismut under Czech territory under contract between the East German and Czechoslovak governments.
+While the Czechoslovak uranium company carried out own exploration and mining on its site of the deposit, one vein was mined by Wismut under Czech territory under contract between the East German and Czechoslovak governments.

 The deposit is situated on the western edge of the Gera-Jachymov fault zone.
 It is located in the exocontact of the Eibenstock granite underlying the deposit.
 The granite itself carries only minor U-Bi veins; most mineralisation is contained in veins in micaschist.
 Major mineralisation styles are quartz-carbonate-pitchblende and quartz-calcite-arsenide-Ag-pitchblende veins.

 The Wismut GmbH is not responsible for recultivating mining areas which did not belong to the company in 1991 when it was formed out of the SDAG Wismut and there are no funds included in the initial 6.4 billion euro budget for cleaning up those areas.
 Because most of the smaller deposits in the Ore Mountains and Vogtland were mined out in the 1950s and 1960s and the old mining sites were transferred to the local authorities after mining stopped, there were no plans of Wismut GmbH to recultivate the areas in their original restoration program.
 However, after negotiations between the state of Saxony, the German federal government and Wismut GmbH contracts were made and funds were provided to restore these old areas, including Johanngeorgenstadt.
 In this town activities of Wismut GmbH include mainly contouring, relocation and covering of dumps, and securing hazardous underground mining areas.